Welcome to the Black Dragon Inn

 Feel free to delve deeper in the religion, geography, language and politics of the world, but in-depth knowledge isn’t required to play – unless you want to be a politician, geographer, linguist or priest.

 Here are all the basics.
 The Inn is located in Drache: a bustling port city on the southern coastline of the main continent of Veth, in the southern hemisphere with ships, cobblestones, a marketplace, a castle, and so on.
 A few blocks to the west of the Inn, is the Forest Reserve, a thin strip of park area running along the Darian River.
 Drache is the capital of the duchy of Transdariania, one of the seven duchy of the Confederacy of Arangoth, ruled over by the Sithire (duke) Isabelle Auxerre.
 Transdariania is primarily aristocratic estates and tenant farms for several days’ ride in the three main roads out of Drache.
 The local religion is Menxism.
 The native language is Arangothek, but most people speak a trade creole language called Common.

 Woolly: a dire sheep who lives out back and eats power-gamers (As a bot, Woolly moderates and guards the IRC channels)

 Orwell: the town crier and village drunk (As a bot, Orwell relays messages between users on IRC and users on Discord)

-These are all bots, so you can’t interact with them directly.
+These are three bots, so you can’t interact with them directly.

 The Civic Guard is located nearby so appointed members of the guard can handle any major events quickly.
 All guards have in-character authority and are generally meant to be obeyed.
 Only those with express permission are allowed to be guards.